Heat (Heat Wave)

 you ill very quickly.

-Some family members may be taking medications or have medical conditions
+- Some family members may be taking medications or

 relieve the effects of heat.

-Plan to check on family, friends, and neighbors who do not have air
+- Plan to check on family, friends, and neighbors

 who live alone or with a working relative might need assistance on hot